ashleyrudland/nextjs_vps/README.md

 # Do we need Vercel?
 Can we just run our NextJS apps on a VM?
 Maybe all our apps on one machine?

 I love NextJS, but I don't like Vercels pricing.
 It seems nuts to me and it seems many other people do too.
-So I spent a few hours playing with this and Digital Ocean to see what was possible.
+So I spent a few hours playing with this and ~~Digital Ocean~~ Hetzner Cloud (€3.30/mo 🤣) to see what was possible.

 All thanks goes to [kamal](https://github.com/basecamp/kamal) and @ImSh4yy, I built this using his [post](https://logsnag.com/blog/self-host-nextjs-hetzner-kamal) 🙏